Stauffer, Son & Co.Copyright © David Boettcher 2006 - 2022 all rights reserved.

 From 1894 Stauffer & Co.
 London began to buy watches and movements from IWC.
 Tölke and King say that Stauffer & Co. were granted a sales monopoly of IWC watches for Great Britain in 1898, which at the time included the whole of the British Empire.
 Because of this connection people sometimes mistakenly assume that watches or movements marked "S&Co., or even "SS& Co." are IWC watches, or contain IWC movements, which is often not the case.
 Stauffer mainly sold watches made in their own factory in La Chaux-de-Fonds since 1830, long before IWC existed.
 They also sold watches made by other manufacturers, including IWC, Eterna, and Fontainemelon.

 For a full discussion of Stauffer & Co., Stauffer, Son & Co. and IWC, and how to identify an IWC wristwatch movement, see Stauffer and IWC.

 Eterna cal.
 520 showing keyless mechanism

 Eterna cal.
 520 with Stauffer ram

 Stauffer & Co. and Eterna

-At least some of the Eterna movements supplied to Stauffer have the Stauffer ram logo doing under the barrel bridge as shown in the third picture here.
+At least some, perhaps all, of the Eterna movements supplied to Stauffer have the Stauffer ram logo doing under the barrel bridge as shown in the third picture here.
 This was a registered trademark belonging to Stauffer and so they could insist that it was applied to any movements that were supplied to them, just as they did with IWC.
 Does this mean that there was any connection between Eterna and IWC?
 No, other than that they both supplied movements or watches to Stauffer.